complexsystemslab/project_ideas/project_ideas.md

 ### Project idea 6

+This is a project on automatically discovering scientific laws (like Kepler's Law) from data.
-Building a Bayesian model and/or probabilistic programming model of infection dynamics (like a SIR model) or an intra-cellular regulatory network [5].
+This would involve building a Bayesian model and/or probabilistic programming model of infection dynamics (like a SIR model) or an intra-cellular regulatory network [5].
 This would apply a probabilistic programming model to infection data from different sources.

+This would be an explainable AI model for a complex model of a physical system.

+The project would involve building a model that would generate insights from these complex systems (an artificial model of human creativity).

+### Project idea 6B

+This is a project on automatically discovering scientific laws (like Kepler's Law) from data.
+Building a Bayesian model and/or probabilistic programming model of a complex systems model like infection dynamics (SIR model) or an intra-cellular regulatory network [5].

+This would involve building a qualitative process model for a physical system.

 This would be an explainable AI model for a complex model of a physical system.